C-nario: History

-In 2009, C-nario expanded its partners network and signed agreements with T-Systems – Deutsche Telekom's corporate customer division, TruMedia Technologies –a provider of real-time audience measurement and proactive advertising solutions, Vizrt – a developer of real-time 3D graphics solutions and video assets management for the broadcast industry, SDI Gesellschaft für Medientechnologie – a German provider of audio visual professional services, Hantarex Electronic Systems – a provider of displays, and IKUSI – a global provider of communications and electronic solutions and services.
+In 2009, C-nario expanded its partners network and signed agreements with T-Systems – Deutsche Telekom's corporate customer division, TruMedia Technologies –a provider of real-time audience measurement and proactive advertising solutions, Vizrt – a developer of real-time 3D graphics and video assets management for the broadcast industry, SDI Gesellschaft für Medientechnologie – a German provider of audio visual professional services, Hantarex Electronic Systems – a provider of displays, and IKUSI – a global provider of communications and electronics.
 Clients that implemented C-nario software included Orange Israel and the Olympic Experience Museum of the Olympic Committee of Israel, among others.

 In 2010, C-nario announced its support for the Intel Core i7 Processor and the Microsoft Windows Embedded Standard 2011 platform, as well as its support for Intel Active Management Technology (Intel AMT).
 The company deployed its software platform in more airports: Milan's Malpensa and Linate Airports (Italy) and Mumbai International Airport (India).
 Other prominent clients this year included Turk Telekom – Turkey's largest telecommunications provider, and the Israeli Pavilion at Expo 2010 China, the museum of Brazil's Sport Club Internacional (Inter), one of the country's leading soccer teams, and the restaurants of Six Flags, the world's largest regional theme park company.
 C-nario signed a partnership agreement with AOpen.
 The Olympic Experience Museum of the Olympic Committee of Israel, a C-nario-based project, earned an Apex Award in the Art, Entertainment and Recreation category.
 C-nario and its partners won the Digi awards for the projects at Inter and Expo 2010 Israeli pavilion.
 These two projects won also the Apex Award in 2011.

 Prominent customers that implemented C-nario software in 2011 are the National Bank of Greece (NBG), EMT Madrid – Madrid's public bus company, the prestigious Swiss watchmaker Hublot, Moscow's One Window project – a municipal initiative to improve citizen services, Israel Discount Bank - Israel's third largest bank, the University of Deusto – one of Spain's most prestigious universities, and four Turkish airports.
 C-nario has also signed partnership agreement with ConeXus World.